huggingface/blog/duckdb-nsql-7b.md

 prompt = prompt.format(ddl_create=ddl_create, query_input=query)
 ```

+So the expanded prompt that will be sent to the LLM looks like this:
 ```
 ### Instruction:
 Your task is to generate valid duckdb SQL to answer the following question.